h15200/notes/go.md

 - interfaces are being used in packages under the hood

-one that gets used a lot is type `Stringer` that looks like this
+built-in interface `Stringer` looks like this and is used in package fmt

 ```
 type Stringer interface {